thecatalinstan/CSSystemInfoHelper/README.md

 # CSSystemInfoHelper

 A utility library for getting system info.
-It’s meant to provide a more straightforward way of accessing information only available through C APIs and to provide shorthands for most common usage scenarios.
+It’s meant to provide a more straightforward way of accessing information only available through C APIs and to provide shorthands for the most common usage scenarios.

+I’ve used this library when making the [criollo.io](https://criollo.io) website in order to display the system the app is running on.

 ## Getting Started